Massimiliano Mirra

 1. In The Mythical Man-Month, Fred Brooks talks about two types of complexity: essential and accidental.
 Essential complexity comes from the problem itself and is unavoidable.
 Accidental complexity, on the other hand, is introduced by tools, languages, architectures, and can (and should) be minimized. ↩︎

-I write in the hope of making other people’s developer journey smoother and more rewarding; the more people I can make a difference for, the more meaningful the effort.
+I write in the hope of making other people’s developer journey smoother and more rewarding.
+If you noticed a mistake or have suggestions on how to improve this article, please let me know.
 If you think this article can be useful to others, please consider sharing it:

 Stay in touch